Calibench/Interview-Practice/README.md

 # Interview-Practice
-Just some programs I wrote to practice for interviews
+Just some programs to practice for interviews